singlab/MICE/README.md

 AIIDE Demo: https://github.com/singlab/MICE/releases/tag/Demo

+Here is an run through and explanation of the demo in video form. https://youtu.be/VnR7eesR_qI

 ## Instructions for Pre-Built Version

 1. Please install the latest version of the [Java JDK](https://www.oracle.com/java/technologies/downloads/) from Orcale.
 (This will be needed to run the jar file for this demo.)